-Thyroid hormones regulate the way in which the body uses energy - metabolism - and without enough thyroxine, many of the body's functions slow down.
+Thyroid hormones regulate metabolism, or the way the body uses energy.
+If thyroxine levels are low, many of the body's functions slow down.

-About 4.6 percent of the United States population aged 12 and above has hypothyroidism.
+About 4.6 percent of the population aged 12 years and above in the United States (U.S.) has hypothyroidism.

-The thyroid gland is found in the front of the neck below the larynx (voice box) and has two lobes, one on each side of the windpipe.
+The thyroid gland is found in the front of the neck below the larynx, or voice box, and has two lobes, one on each side of the windpipe.

 Contents of this article:

 Fast facts on hypothyroidism

 Here are some key points about hypothyroidism.
 More detail and supporting information is in the main article.

 - The thyroid gland produces two thyroid hormones, TS3 and TS4.